 Günther Förg - Untitled

-We would like to thank Michael Neff from the Estate Günther Förg for the kind confirmation of the work’s authenticity.
+We would like to thank Michael Neff from Estate Günther Förg for kind confirmation of this work's authenticity.

 Mönchengladbach 1998/1999 (Städtisches Museum Abteiberg), Günther Förg, Was andern selbstverständlich, ist uns Problem, exhib.cat., p.9 with colour illus.